Young baseball players hold celebratory fundraiser dinner ahead of state championship

-They held a spaghetti dinner fundraiser ahead of tomorrow’s game, which will be right there in the Valley.
+They held a spaghetti dinner fundraiser ahead of Saturday’s game, which will be right there in the Valley.

 This is part of a week of events for the kids to celebrate making it to state.